ayushkale1909/MIMO/README.md

 2. Simulation of communication system utilizing convolutional encoder and a Viterbi decoder to encode and decode the transmitted data, respectively.
 Evaluating its      performance by measuring the error rate in the presence of noise.

-3. Simulation of an 8x8 MIMO system using spatial multiplexing. evaluating the performance of the system in terms of BER and SNR, and spectral efficiency.
+3. Simulation of an 8x8 MIMO system using spatial multiplexing.
+Evaluating the performance of the system in terms of BER and SNR, and spectral efficiency.
 Utilizing    zero-forcing detection and plots of the transmitted and received signals, the channel matrix, and the BER vs. SNR curve.